kuzzleio/kuzzle-device-manager/doc/2/controllers/assets/ingest-measures/index.md

 ## Body properties

-- `dataSource`: the measures data source
+- `dataSource`: the measures source
-- `measurements`: list of measurements to ingest
+- `measurements`: the list of measurements to ingest

+# Datasource properties

+- `id`: the measure source unique identifier
+- `metadata`: (optional) additional metadata for the source

+# Measurement properties

+- `slotName`: target measure slot name
+- `measuredAt`: the timestamp of when the measure was collected
+- `values`: the measure values

 ---

 ## Response